 - I usually let is sit in the oven for about half an hour after turning the oven off.
 Which gives you plenty of time to do step 9, get the table organised, veges if you want to add them, and so on.

 - Pan-fry some mushrooms in butter, add on top of steak/onions/butter sauce (i.e. the fluid in the container)

 - Eat deliciousness

 It was still best to use the alfoil over the top, though.
-This has a glass lid – I tried it but not as good, doesn’t seal well enough.
+This has a glass lid – I tried it but it’s not as good, it just doesn’t seal well enough.